lazarus4/Beforth/architecture/VM.md

-## VM
+# VM
 The VM has the option of weak or strong error checking.
 It may also perform single stepping.
 The internal state of the VM should be viewable during single stepping.
 An undo should be able to step backwards through execution.

 Undo would be handled by a doubly linked list of data structures containing old and new values and a “register ID”, which means all components of the VM should be defined in array.
-This list is built in a big chunk of allocated RAM.
+This list could be built in a big chunk of allocated RAM.
 When it gets to the end of that space, it wraps to the beginning.
 It removes the oldest elements to make space for new elements.
+Since JS doesn't do explicit allocation, the list can be handled by the JS and the deleted elements reclaimed by GC.

 When a VM run-time error occurs, such as accessing undefined memory or underflowing/overflowing a stack, you can step backwards in the execution thread to see where it went wrong.

 The VM’s code space contains only code.
-The same code generator can be used to create code that runs in an embedded system.
-It just compiles to a target dictionary rather than the host dictionary.
+Data space is separate.
+The CDATA and UDATA descriptors switch between the two when the application is compiling data to the dictionary.

-### VM memory model
+## VM memory model
 Code space is assumed to be readable, but writable only under certain conditions.
 The VM restricts write activity by providing a stop condition for debugging.

 RAM is initialized to all zeros at startup.
 IDATA is just as well avoided.
 If you want data initialized, you can just as easily do it yourself.